 The bigger the project, the more the business needs continuity, QA, and someone who can absorb change without losing momentum.

-Agency vs Freelancer Cost: What Buyers Should Really Compare
+What Buyers Should Really Compare on Cost

 That does not make agencies always better.
 It simply means the buyer has to compare total delivery coverage instead of comparing only the cheapest line item.